Pocket-lint has already detailed the best media streaming services available in the UK, and now we've done the same for the US.

 Devices: As well as PC and Mac (through the iTunes desktop software), you can also play back iTunes-bought content through iPhone, iPod touch, iPad, and Apple TV.
 You can view a list of supported devices here.

-For: iTunes is well established and has, perhaps, the greatest collection of content available thanks to partnerships with just about every studio, major and minor, and broadcaster.
+For: iTunes is well established and has, perhaps, the greatest collection of content available thanks to partnerships with every studio, major and minor, and broadcaster.
 Its system is robust and easy to use, and the devices it is compatible with mostly have the service integrated into their systems.

 Its HD content is offered in Full HD 1080p and 5.1 surround sound where applicable.
 You can also chose to play back or download content in 720p if you do not feel your internet connection is speedy enough.
 Some older devices will have this as their default anyway, such as Apple TVs before the third generation.